JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 │  Closest candidates are:
 │    reshape_data(::AbstractArray{T,3}, ::AbstractArray{T,1} where T) where T
 ```
 We see that the problem is that we defined ```reshape_data``` only for input arrays of dimension 3 but since CIFAR contains coloured images, it has 4 dimensions.
-We therefore need to add more method for the function ```reshape_data```
+We, therefore, need to add more method for the function ```reshape_data```
 ```@example nn
 reshape_data(X::AbstractArray{T, 4}, y::AbstractVector) where T = (X, reshape(y, 1, :))